psychemedia/storytelling-notes/and-the-girl-played-on.md

 And she sent Bag o'Bones off again, in pursuit, to bring them back.

 Anwen and the young man, back in human form, were running, running thorugh the forest.
-Once again , they sensed they were being chased, they *heard* the sound of pursuit.
+Once again, they sensed they were being chased, they *heard* the sound of pursuit.
 Anwen took out another leaf, the fourth one.
 "We must hide again", she said, "but this time: you be a bush, and I will be a bee."

 The footprints on the path had disappeard again.